micheles/micheles.github.io/_posts/2016-01-10-to-split-or-not-to-split.md

 tests unless you are very careful.

-3. for event based calculations the sampling of the ruptures *depends on the splitting*: we need to set a seed on each split source to ensure independence from the parallelization details and with different seeds one samples different ruptures.
+3. for event based calculations the sampling of the ruptures *depends on the splitting*: this seems to be an artifact of the current implementation and I am still working to see if it is possible to remove such dependence.

 Here I want to focus in detail on the second issue and I will give an example where the problem is manifest.
 Consider our hazard demo